varunsam10/clipBoardAssesment/READme.md

 Clone the project in your folder

+The Chrome Driver I am using is supports Chrome version : 108.0.5359.71

-Run mvn test in your terminal
+Run **mvn test** in your terminal